DigitalCoreNZ/mpa-arch/README.md

 ## Installing the MetaPromptAgent

-There are two installers to choose from: A Bash script called 'install.sh' and a Python script called 'install.py'.
-They both automate the installation of the MetaPromptAgent.
-Audit the scripts and run the one that you trust, and understand, the most.
-Also, there are uninstall scripts called 'uninstall.sh' and 'uninstall.py' that unwind all the changes that were during the installation.
-BTW, the MetaPromptAgent is called ```Aimee```.

 **Step 1:** Open an Ubuntu terminal with ```CTRL + ALT + T```.

 **Step 2:** Use Git to clone the GitHub repository: